Solving MathDoku with Mixed-Integer Programming

 Assembling the MathDoku Puzzle

 Armed with all the necessary components, we can now define our MathDoku puzzle as the set of cages that define it.
 To calculate the MathDoku puzzle’s size, we sum up the lengths of each cage’s coordinates vector and calculate the square root.
-This is an important part of the MathDoku puzzle’s definition, as it is a key requirement for how the linear program is instantiated; I’m going to include it as a part of the struct as well by creating a constructor method that calculates it.
+This value is important for building the linear program; I’m going to include it as a part of the struct as well by creating a constructor method that calculates it.

 """